tnm/murmurhash-java/readme.md

 murmurhash-java
 =================

-this is an implementation by Viliam Holub of the fast non-cryptographic **murmur hash** algorithm. it is written in java and is implemented in both 32 and
+This is an implementation by Viliam Holub of the fast non-cryptographic **murmur hash** algorithm.

-**64-bit** versions.
+It is written in Java and is implemented in both 32 and **64-bit** versions.

 public api
 --------------